greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/ddl/ddl-storage.html.md

 Performance with compressed append-optimized tables depends on hardware, query tuning settings, and other factors.
 You should perform comparison testing to determine the actual performance in your environment.

-> **Note** Zstd compression level can be set to values between 1 and 19.
-QuickLZ compression level can only be set to level 1; no other values are available.
-Compression level with zlib can be set to values from 1 - 9.
-Compression level with RLE can be set to values from 1 - 4.
+> **Note** `ZTSD` compression level can be set to values between 1 and 19.
+Compression level with `ZLIB` can be set to values from 1 - 9.
+Compression level with `RLE` can be set to values from 1 - 4.

 An `ENCODING` clause specifies compression type and level for individual columns.
 When an `ENCODING` clause conflicts with a `WITH` clause, the `ENCODING` clause has higher precedence than the `WITH` clause.